-In many ways, separation is related to the previous point as mixing and mingling accounts and assets make it difficult for buyers to see the business you are selling as a single, clear entity.
-The more mixed up things are, the easier it is for things to be hidden, and nobody likes surprises, especially when money is involved!
+In many ways, separation is related to the previous point as mixing and mingling accounts and assets make it difficult for buyers to see the business you are selling as a single, transparent entity.
+The more mixed up things are, the easier it is for something to be hidden, and nobody likes surprises, especially when money is involved!

 1.3 Build so it Can Operate Without You

 If you plan to sell, you should be building a business that isn’t reliant on you being there.
 The new owner will want to pick up where you leave off and keep the business intact and not have its brand equity drain away as soon as you leave the site.

 Plan and ensure that the site can be managed without you and isn’t reliant on your personal brand for viability.

 It’s important to state that the price you sell a site for is incredibly variable and based on several factors:

 Selling a business is a negotiation, and like any negotiation, many factors determine who has the upper hand, which determines the final price.